Tao Bu Keng 蔡厝港斗母宫 2016

 On the last day of the lunar eighth month, the helpers make the finishing touches to the preparations for the festival and ready themselves for the receiving of the Nine Emperor Gods that evening.
 Committee members, helpers, palanquin bearers, drummers, and devotees will all arrive at the temple to prepare for the welcoming of the Nine Emperor Gods at night.
 The crowd of helpers and devotees gradually increase throughout the day, especially from the late afternoon onwards.

-The invitation (of water) ceremony marks the beginning of the Nine Emperor Gods Festival.
+The invitation ceremony marks the beginning of the Nine Emperor Gods Festival.
 It is usually held on the night before the first day of the ninth lunar month.
 The temple will mobilize all its personnel, floats, lion and dragon dance troupes, the drums-and-cymbals troupes, and other groups to welcome the Nine Emperor Gods at the sea.
 The common belief is that the Nine Emperor Gods will arrive from the sea on a dragon ship.

 The entourage for the beach is ready by the early evening.
 They depart at 7, accompanied by different types of vehicles, from privately sponsored floats to temple sponsored ones, the lorry carrying the drum-and-cymbal troupe, the lorries carrying the Dou Mu Niang Niang palanquin and the nine spirit mediums of the Nine Emperor Gods, the trucks for the temple assistants, and the buses for the devotees.
 The whole contingent must be preceded by the vehicle carrying the Black flag, with the floats, drum-and-cymbal troupes, the vanguard sedan chairs, the chairs of the Nine Emperor Gods and the palanquin of the Dou Mu Niang Niang, following in the abovementioned order.

 As the entourage reaches the sea, the items required for the rituals, such as the joss paper, the religious paraphernalia, and other equipment are all ready.
-The nine chairs for the Nine Emperor Gods are also ready.
+The nine chairs for the Nine Emperor Gods are also in place.
 The Taoist priest will begin the ritual for invitation immediately, starting with the chanting and playing of the music.
 The drums-and-cymbals troupe will also start playing to add to the atmosphere.
-One by one, the spirit mediums will be possessed by the Nine Emperor Gods, and they will take their place in front of their respective chairs,, swaying and moving with the roar of the drums and cymbals.
+One by one, the spirit mediums will be possessed by the Nine Emperor Gods, and they will take their place in front of their respective chairs, swaying and moving with the roar of the drums and cymbals.

-After their arrival, the Nine Emperor Gods, in their mediums, will proceed to pay their respects to the Dou Mu statue on the palanquin.
+After their arrival, the Nine Emperor Gods, through their mediums, will proceed to pay their respects to the Dou Mu statue on the palanquin.
 Colourful ticker-tape will be released to mark the start of the festival.
 It was very crowded during the invitation, as people tried to catch a glimpse of the Nine Emperor Gods.
 The whole process was accompanied by the loud drums and cymbals, as well as the colourful performances of the lion and dragon dance troupes.

 The entourage then makes their way back to the temple.
 After arrival at a destination close to the temple, they would disembark to walk to the temple, forming a procession.
 People lined up along the streets to watch the fanfare, as well as to pay their respects.
-Led by the royal umbrella, the sponsored floats, the Dou Mu palanquin, and the different spirit mediums for the Nine Emperor Gods, make their way into the temple.
+Led by the royal umbrella, the sponsored floats, the Dou Mu sedan chair, and the different spirit mediums for the Nine Emperor Gods, make their way into the temple.

 After entering the small tentage, the Nine Emperor Gods would line up on the elevated area, and watch the lion dancers, the three vanguard sedan chairs, as they come to pay their respects.
 They will wave their flags to symbolize the blessing of the devotees.
 After this, the devotees would pass under the flags to obtain blessings.
 The Nine Emperor Gods then proceeded to offer incense at each fo the altars in the temple, before leaving.
 Only the First Emperor would remain to inspect the dragon ship and to give instructions for the festival.

-In conclusion, the whole purpose of inviting ceremony was to welcome the return of the Nine Emperor Gods, and to have the devotees pay their respects to get the blessing of the Nine Emperor Gods.
+In conclusion, the whole purpose of the inviting ceremony was to welcome the return of the Nine Emperor Gods, and to have the devotees pay their respects to get the blessing of the Nine Emperor Gods.

 The temple staff and volunteers start preparing the food for the devotees in the morning.